jsuarezruiz/awesome-xamarin-forms/README.md

 - [Xam.Reactive.Location](https://github.com/PureWeen/Xam.Reactive.Location): Location on each Xamarin platform is already event/push driven which is where Reactive models do great.
 This creates a useful wrapper around the iOS/Android location APIs.
 - [ZXing.Net.Mobile](https://github.com/Redth/ZXing.Net.Mobile):  The goal of ZXing.Net.Mobile is to make scanning barcodes as effortless and painless as possible in your own applications.

+## Project Templates

+- [Prism Template Pack](https://marketplace.visualstudio.com/items?itemName=BrianLagunas.PrismTemplatePack): Contains a collection of snippets, item templates, and project templates for use with building Xamarin.Forms applications using Prism.

 ## Serialization

 - [JSON.NET](https://github.com/JamesNK/Newtonsoft.Json): Is a popular high-performance JSON framework for .NET